On operator algebras associated with monomial ideals in noncommuting variables: Introduction

 Some of our intermediate results are not obtained in the full generality of monomial ideals.
 In Questions \ref{Q: hyperrigidity}, \ref{Q: aut cont}, and \ref{Q: aut cont 2} we gather some of the possible considerations.
 For the conclusion let us add some more that appear to be programs on their own.

 There are several notions of equivalence for subshifts such as conjugacy and flow equivalence.
-It will be interesting to research similarities and differences with local conjugacy.
-Since local conjugacy requires the same number of symbol we expect it to be stronger than conjugacy.
+It will be interesting to research similarities and differences with local conjugacy of the quantised dynamics.
+Since local conjugacy (of the quantised dynamics) requires the same number of symbols we expect it to be stronger than conjugacy (of the subshifts).
 However it is reasonable to ask whether local conjugate systems imply conjugacy on the corresponding edge shifts.
 On the other hand flow equivalence is translated into strong shift equivalence of the associated $0$-$1$ matrices \cite{ParSul75, Wil74} (see also \cite{LinMar95}).
 There is also a fourth equivalent relation, that of shift equivalence \cite{Wil74}.
 It is reasonable to ask for the connections with local conjugacy.

 The related C*-correspondences that we provide herein suggest a second direction.
-The first author and Katsoulis \cite{KakKat14} have formulated shift equivalence relations for C*-correspondences, following the work of Abadie, Eilers and Exel \cite{AEE98}, of Muhly and Solel \cite{MuhSol00}, and of Muhly, Pask and Tomforde \cite{MPT08}.
+The first author and Katsoulis \cite{KakKat14} have formulated shift equivalence relations for C*-correspon\-dences, following the work of Abadie, Eilers and Exel \cite{AEE98}, of Muhly and Solel \cite{MuhSol00}, and of Muhly, Pask and Tomforde \cite{MPT08}.
 A combination of these works shows that these relations provide strong Morita equivalence of the Cuntz-Pimsner algebras.
 A further project is to study this question for the relative Cuntz-Pimsner algebras $\ca(T)$.

 Moreover another direction is to analyse the case of subshift matrix systems and $\la$-graph systems under the new prism we offer by Theorem \ref{T: dichotomy}.
 A similar phenomenon is expected to appear, as \cite[Theorem A, equation 1.3]{Mat02} suggests.
 Again we anticipate that the appropriate C*-algebra depends on the injectivity of a particular C*-correspondence.
 We remark that the construction in \cite[Section 6]{Mat02} does not suffice for this purpose: in the case of subshifts it coincides with $q(E)$ instead of $E$ (see also Remark \ref{R: quotient corre}).